Flen Municipality: Demographics

 This is a demographic table based on Flen Municipality's electoral districts in the 2022 Swedish general election sourced from SVT's election platform, in turn taken from SCB official statistics.

-Residents include everyone registered as living in the district, regardless of age or citizenship status.
-Valid voters indicate Swedish citizens above the age of 18 who therefore can vote in general elections.
-Left vote and right vote indicate the result between the two major blocs in said district in the 2022 general election.
-Employment indicates the share of people between the ages of 20 and 64 who are working taxpayers.
-Foreign background denotes residents either born abroad or with two parents born outside of Sweden.
-Median income is the received monthly income through either employment, capital gains or social grants for the median adult above 20, also including pensioners in Swedish kronor.
-College graduates indicates any degree accumulated after high school.

 Flen is a poor municipality by lower Svealand standards.
 As of 2022 it was a rather segregated municipality with very high levels of ethnic minority populations concentrated south of the railway, while people of Swedish background are in a sizeable majority in the outer parts of town and in the countryside.
 Every district was beneath the median income of its southern neighbour Nyköping.
 In total there were 16,271 inhabitants with 11,959 Swedish citizen adults eligible to vote.
-The political demographics were 50.4% for the left bloc and 48.4% for the right bloc, with the left dominating the town and the right sizeably winning the villages and countryside.
+The political demographics were 50.4 % for the left bloc and 48.4 % for the right bloc, with the left dominating the town and the right sizeably winning the villages and countryside.
 No district reached 35% college graduates and unemployment was high throughout much of the municipality.
+Indicators are in percentage points except population totals and income.